hubblec4/Matroska-Playback/src/TRACKSETEX.md

 There are 6 parameters separated by a space.
 The last parameter is optional.

 1. Edition UID
-2. Video track UID oder track index
+2. Video track UID or track index
-3. Audio track UID oder track index
+3. Audio track UID or track index
-4. Subtitle track UID oder track index
+4. Subtitle track UID or track index
 5. 3-letter language code (eng,ger)
 6. an optional name for this TrackSet